• Skip to primary navigation

 Notes

-Also note that they should be nice and golden brown, before flipping, to reduce the changes of them falling apart.
+Note that the salmon patties should be nice and golden brown, before flipping, to reduce the chances of them falling apart.

 • Nutrition information is calculated as if 2 tablespoons of oil were absorbed during cooking.